hfk97/Monte_Carlo_Stocks_Basic/README.md

 <img src="./AAPL_sim.png" alt="Monte Carlo Example" title="Example Monte Carlo simulation (AAPL)" width="640" height="480" align="middle" />

-<p>This project allows the user to run Monte Carlo simulations on any ticker covered by Yahoo. <\p>
+This project allows the user to run Monte Carlo simulations on any ticker covered by Yahoo.

-<p>"static_example_AAPL.py" runs a Monte Carlo simulation on the "AAPL.csv" return data within this repository and is ment as a proof of concept<\p>
+"static_example_AAPL.py" runs a Monte Carlo simulation on the "AAPL.csv" return data within this repository and is ment as a proof of concept.

-<p>"dynamic_sim.py" allows the user to run a Monte Carlo simulations and gives him the freedom to make the following choices:<\p>
+"dynamic_sim.py" allows the user to run a Monte Carlo simulations and gives him the freedom to make the following choices:

 <ul>
 <li>Ticker</li>